 It could be said that, after her family relationships, the two things that gave Pauline the most joy were pursuing social justice and spending time in Atlantic City casinos.
 She also enjoyed sports, especially her beloved teams the Dodgers and Flyers.
 She was tirelessly generous, intensely loyal, and will be missed by many.

 Pauline was predeceased by Richard, her husband of 54 years.
 She is survived by her daughter Kelly (Jim Pernicone), son Alan, twin sister Irene (Stan) Kaneshiki, brother Scott (Carol) Nagao, 3 nephews, and many loving relatives by marriage.

 There will be no funeral services in accordance with her wishes.
 Memorial donations may be made to Southern Poverty Law Center, 400 Washington Ave., Montgomery, AL 36104 or Seabrook JACL, c/o Sharon Yoshida, 4 Mallard Ln., Bridgeton, NJ 08302.

-To plant a tree in memory of Pauline Caulk, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Pauline Caulk, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Eichel Funeral Home